Anolis carolinensis: Behavior

 Male anoles are strongly territorial creatures.
 Some have even been witnessed fighting their own reflections in mirrored glass.
 The male will fight other males to defend his territory.
+These larger territories encompass multiple smaller areas of females so males can maintain exclusive reproductive access.
 On sighting another male, the anole will compress his body, extend the dewlap, inflate a dorsal ridge, bob his head and attempt to chase the rival away.
 If the rival male continues to approach, anoles will fight by biting and scratching each other.
 Studies have also shown that there is a positive correlation between bite-force and the size of the individual's dewlap.